Generative Adaptation of Dynamics to Environmental Shifts via Weight-space Diffusion: Introduction

-Inspired by treating model weights as a data modality, this work focuses on generating environment-specific weights.
-Since weights parameterize environment-specific dynamics (Figure~\ref{fig:intro}), generating them directly enables cross-environment prediction using advanced deep learning techniques.
-However, the challenge of generating model weights for physical dynamics tailored to specific environmental conditions lies in three points.
-First, model weights, interconnected by the network architecture, are inherently structured.
-Thus, naive flattening weights into sequences would lead to the loss of crucial structural relationships~\cite{kofinas2024graph}.
-Second, the high dimensionality of weights results in an exceptionally vast data space.
-Minor variations in the weights of even a single layer can be amplified into significant difference in predictive performance~\cite{plattner2025shape, meynent2025structure}.
+Inspired by treating model weights as a data modality, this work focuses on generating environment-specific model weights (Figure~\ref{fig:intro}c).
+By explicitly modeling the joint distribution of environments and weights, this generative adaptation is fundamentally suited for data-scarce scenarios where finetuning is impractical.
+However, the challenge of generating model weights for physical dynamics tailored to specific environments lies in three points.
+First, model weights exhibit functionally significant structures that are naturally dictated by the underlying network architecture.
+Thus, naive flattening weights into sequences would lead to the loss of crucial structural relationships~\citep{kofinas2024graph}.
+Second, the high dimensionality of weights results in an exceptionally vast parameter space.
+Minor variations in the weights of even a single layer can be amplified into significant difference in predictive performance~\citep{plattner2025shape, meynent2025structure}.
 Therefore, traditional metrics like MSE are inadequate for assessing weight similarity.
-Finally, practical applications typically lack explicit physical knowledge of the environment, resulting in a scarcity of supervisory signals to discern varying environments.
+Finally, practical applications typically lack explicit physical knowledge of the environment, leaving only short trajectory snippets as available data.
+It is necessary to extract discriminative features of the underlying dynamics from such limited observations.

-To address these challenges, we propose an \underline{Env}ironment-\underline{Ad}aptive \underline{D}ynamics D\underline{iff}usion model, \texttt{EnvAd-Diff}. \texttt{EnvAd-Diff} represents predictive models as weight graphs, aggregating weights into node features to preserve their inherent connectivity and accommodate arbitrary model architectures (challenge 1).
-It employs a node-attention Variational Autoencoder (VAE) to learn latent representations for the diffusion model, and incorporates a functional loss for weight similarity awareness (challenge 2).
-We construct a high-quality model zoo via domain-adaptive initialization as \texttt{EnvAd-Diff}'s training data.
-For non-prior environments, we design physics-informed surrogate labels to train a prompter that guides the weight generation of \texttt{EnvAd-Diff} (challenge 3).